y3owk1n/govim/README.md

 - Homerow supports `continuous clicks`, is that something important?
 - Maybe a new action (move_mouse), that just move the mouse to the point after clicking the hint, maybe useful for trying to hover something?
 - Maybe forces to certain input source?
 I normally just use English, but maybe it's useful for others
-- Chromium support sucks, I seldom use Chromium, but not really sure what is the best way to properly support it
 - Electron apps does not show hints on the first activation.
 Maybe there's some manual work need to be done after setting up electron support?
 - Cant actually make scroll works in Electron apps, what is the best approach?
 There are tons of random `AXGroup` where some is scrollable and some is not...
 - Sort of working in Mision Control, but it still shows hints from the frontmost app.
 How can we know that we are in mission control and ignore the frontmost app?